 In addition to having access to existing services, Orange County's Secure Track youth will be afforded the support services necessary to allow for a more seamless transition back into the community following a successful completion of a court-ordered custodial commitment.
+Orange County's goal is to assess and meet the needs of its SB 823 targeted population.

 Soon after a youth's case is disposed of and s/he is accepted/ordered into Secure Track, an assessment of the youth's risk to recidivate and needs to reduce the likelihood of reoffending will be completed.
 Based on that assessment, a case plan, including the establishment of short term and long-term goals towards re-entry, will be developed between the youth, the youth's assigned case manager and other key system partners.
 Case plan goals may include, but not be limited to, attaining high school education or equivalent, participating in programming (i.e., college or trade school courses) to improve job readiness, and preparing for independent living.
+Any/All support services strategies that are employed to assist targeted youth with attaining in-custody goals will be culturally appropriate and sensitive to the needs of the youth while also being (whenever possible) evidence based/informed strategy.

 While serving out the court-ordered commitment, a regularly scheduled review of the case plan will occur between the youth, his/her parents/guardians, assigned case manager, and other system/community partners.
 The youth's educational milestones/goals will be reviewed as well as all other re-entry goals (e.g., participation in court-ordered treatment, job readiness classes/training).
-Additionally, Secure Track youth will have access to mental health professionals to address any challenges that may hinder successful re-integration back into the community.
+Additionally, Secure Track youth will have access to mental behavioral health (mental health and substance use disorder) professionals to address any challenges that may hinder successful reintegration back into the community.
 Finally, the juvenile court will be provided progress review reports indicating the youth's development while in custody along with the youth's readiness for re-entry.

 As the youth's commitment comes to a close, a re-entry conference will be scheduled prior to release.
 At this case conference, the youth, the youth's parents, the youth's assigned case manager, assigned deputy probation officer and other system/community partners will review the youth's case plan progress.
 Additionally, transition planning (e.g., a review of parent/guardian readiness to receive youth back home or short-term housing options) will be discussed.
 Upon release, the youth and assigned deputy probation officer work towards completing final case plan goals until juvenile court jurisdiction terminates, or youth completes supervision satisfactorily whichever comes first.
+Any/All transition planning, or re-entry services support will also be culturally appropriate and (whenever possible) evidence based/informed strategy.